mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

 ```
  For Conecting Database connection Settings,
- Edit "appsettings.json" file with the following code :
+ Open "appsettings.json" file and add the following code :

  ```c#